 If construction work is ongoing when an application for reimbursement or financing of construction costs is submitted, then Davis-Bacon prevailing wage rates are applicable.
 Under regulations of the Department of Labor (DOL) at 29 CFR 1.6 (g), where Federal assistance is not approved prior to contract award (or the beginning of construction if there is no contract award), Davis-Bacon wage rates apply retroactively to the beginning of construction and must be incorporated retroactively in the contract specifications.
-However, if there is no evidence that the owner intended to apply for the CDBG-DR assistance prior to contract award or the start of the construction, HUD may request that DOL allow prospective, rather than retroactive, application of the Davis-Bacon wage rates.
+However, if there is no evidence that the owner intended to apply for the CDBG-DR assistance prior to the contract award or the start of the construction HUD may request that DOL allow prospective, rather than retroactive, application of the Davis-Bacon wage rates.

 DOL may allow prospective application of Davis-Bacon requirements where it finds that it is necessary and proper in the public interest to prevent injustice or undue hardship and it finds no intent to apply for the federal assistance before contract award or the start of construction.
-The grantee should contact the HUD Labor Relations Specialist for assistance if such a situation arises.
+The grantee should contact a HUD Labor Relations Specialist for assistance if such a situation arises.
+The contact information for the Department's Labor Standards Enforcement staff is posted at: